I hear a version of that sentence on almost every discovery call.

 ❌ Ownership is fuzzy.

-Good people drop balls simply because no one knows who’s catching what.
-Things fall through the cracks because “someone” was supposed to handle it.
+Good people drop balls because no one knows who's catching what.
+Things fall through the cracks because "someone" was supposed to handle it.

 ❌ Momentum depends on your attention.

-With clearer direction and fewer bottlenecks, they take on more of the day-to-day — scoping, handling issues before they hit your desk, moving work forward without hesitation.
-The “I thought someone else had it” moments start disappearing.
+With clear direction and clear ownership, they take on more of the day-to-day: scoping, handling issues before they hit your desk, moving work forward without checking first.
+Everyone knows what they own week to week, so handoffs get cleaner and far fewer balls hit the floor.

 As priorities stabilize, surprises drop.
-Fewer scrambles, fewer emergencies, fewer “sorry, this fell through the cracks” moments.
-The business stops feeling like a series of micro-fires.
+Fewer scrambles, fewer emergencies, fewer "sorry, this fell through the cracks" moments.

 1️⃣ Execution problems are leadership-load problems in disguise.